panamaprophet/reggaemedia/README.md

 Temporary solution:

 1. Create user account with [Cognito UI](https://console.aws.amazon.com/cognito)
-2. After creating account using UI, your account will exist, but still you will have to confirm it with CLI command:
+2. After creating account using UI, you will have to confirm it with CLI command:

 ```
 aws cognito-idp admin-set-user-password \